ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 very great favourite with some ladies of my acquaintance, Mrs. Hurst and Miss Bingley.
 I think I have heard you say that you know them."

 "I know them a little.
-Their brother is a pleasant gentlemanlike man--he is a great friend of Darcy's."
+Their brother is a pleasant gentlemanlike man -- he is a great friend of Darcy's."

 "Oh! yes," said Elizabeth drily; "Mr. Darcy is uncommonly kind to Mr.